elasticio/salesforce-component/README.md

 #### Input field description
 * **Object** - dropdown list where you should choose the object type, which you want to find.
 E.g. `Account`.
-* **Include deleted** - checkbox, if checked - records that have been deleted are included into the result list.
+* **Include deleted** - checkbox, if checked - deleted records will be included into the result list.
 * **Output method** - dropdown list with following values: "Emit all", "Emit page", "Emit individually".
 * **Number of search terms** - text field where you can specify a number of search terms (not less than 0 and not greater than 42).
-If specified value is not allowed then it is set to 0.
+Default value is 0 (if provided value is not allowed).

 #### Metadata description

 Depending on the the configuration field *Output method* the input metadata can contain different fields:
 *Output method* - "Emit page":
 Field "Page size" - optional positive integer that defaults to 1000;
-Field "Page number" - required non-negative integer that is 0 based and defaults to 0;
+Field "Page number" - required non-negative integer (starts with 0, default value 0);

 *Output method* - "Emit all":
-Field "Maximum number of records" - optional positive integer that defaults to 1000;
+Field "Maximum number of records" - optional positive integer (default value 1000);

 *Output method* - "Emit individually":
-Field "Maximum number of records" - optional positive integer that defaults to 10000;
+Field "Maximum number of records" - optional positive integer (default value 10000);

 Groups of fields for each search term go next: